 According to Kant, on the other hand, we cannot have an internal experience except we first experience the endurance of external objects.
 I notice that when I concentrate intently on some thought I lose contact with the external world and things can happen around me without me realizing it.
 This is exemplified, for example, in what is called "driving on autopilot".
 The same thing, of course, happens with dreaming during sleep.

-Lets imagine a dream, and follow this sequence: I feel tired, I lie down in bed and notice the dimming of sunlight and close my eyes; I hear the approach of the Pharaoh and rush out to engage him and stop his army; I open my eyes and notice the brightness of the dawn and get out of bed.
-Now without a recognition of the continuation of the bedroom and bed and sun, etc., I would take this sequence, including the approach of the Pharaoh, as reality, equal in reality to the external world.
-The only way that I could ever come to treat the scene involving the Pharaoh as a dream would be for me to first recognize the enduring reality of the bedroom, that it continues unabated throughout the night, for otherwise the dream is as emphatic as my viewing of the external world.
-Therefore, I must first have the experience of the continuation of the bedroom and furniture and external world (via the First Analogy of the CPR) before I can recognize the Pharaoh element as a dream.
+Lets imagine a dream, and follow this sequence: I feel tired, I lie down in bed and notice the dimming of sunlight and I close my eyes; I hear the approach of the Pharaoh and rush out to engage him and stop his army; I open my eyes and notice the brightness of the dawn and get out of bed.
+Now without a preceeding recognition of the continuation of the bedroom and bed and sun, etc., I would take this sequence, particularly the approach of the Pharaoh, as reality, equal in reality to the external world.
+The only way that I could ever come to treat the scene involving the Pharaoh as a dream would be for me to first recognize the enduring reality of the bedroom, that it continues unabated throughout the night, for otherwise the dream is as emphatic as my perspective of the external world.
+Therefore, I must first have the experience of the continuation of the bedroom and furniture and external world (via the First Analogy [on or around page 203] of the CPR) before I can recognize the Pharaoh element as a dream.
 Thus this internal experience (realizing that I dream) is dependent upon the external experience of the existence of enduring objects; which is precisely Kants conclusion here.
 Accordingly then: first there must be the recognition of the external world as enduring and only then the internal experience of dreaming.
 And the same thing in necessary to realize that I am lost in thought during the daytime.

 Wondering now: I would think that sleep would be one of the earliest experiences of each human.
 In order to recognize that one has slept (assuming here without dreams) a person would awaken and realize that time had passed since the time of having closed the eyes, and that by virtue of the change in the environment, e.g., the sun is in the sky while earlier it was absent.
 I don't know what experience would come first, sleeping or dreaming (in sleep), but in both cases it would only be in comparison with an objective and enduring and external world that either (dreamless sleep or sleep with dreams) could be recognized.